nearform/titus/docs/developers/packages/titus-frontend/README.md

 ## Introduction

-Titus-backend is lightweight on purpose.
+Titus-frontend is lightweight on purpose.

 What you'll implement with it is your own business, and we're providing you an unopiniated, working shell.
-We only provide what we think is common in our projects: a configurable Http Server, with JSON logging, health check route and database capabilities.
+We only provide what we think is common in our projects.

 There's room for you to add, customize or even replace parts and bits.